pilight/pilight/docs/source/protocols/generic/label.rst

    -l --label=label         show a specific label
-   -c --color=color         give the label a specific color -b --blink=on|off        enable or disable blinking of the label
+   -c --color=color         give the label a specific color -b --blink=on|off        enable or disable blinking of the label -g --background=color    give the label a specific background color

 .. rubric:: Config